ecofriendly homestead

 Calendula, also known as pot marigold, is one of the must-have plants for any garden.

-Calendula is a favorite plant in regenerative agriculture and gardening practices.
-It’s easy to grow from seed, and offers gardeners a way to enhance soil health.
+Calendula also works well in regenerative gardening systems.
+Its resilience offers gardeners a way to enhance soil health.
 Also, it attracts pollinators and is a classic companion plant.

 Calendula is one of those fool-proof plants that will thrive in any condition.
 Got drought?
 Not an issue.
 Got tough clay soil or too loose sandy soil?
 No problem.
 Tight spacing?
 It will still grow.
 Container gardening?
 It’s called pot marigold for good reason!